Yavapai: Yavapai Prescott Indian Reservation

 The Yavapai reservation in Prescott was established in 1935, originally consisting of just 75 acre of land formerly occupied by the Fort Whipple Military Reserve.
 In 1956, an additional 1320 acre were added.
 Succeeding the tribe's first chief, Sam Jimulla, his wife Viola became the first female chieftess of a North American tribe.
 Today, the tribe consists of 159 official members.
-The population consist mainly of the Yavbe'/Yavapé Group of Yavapais.
+The population consists mainly of the Yavbe'/Yavapé Group of Yavapais.

 Fort McDowell Reservation

 The Fort McDowell Yavapai Nation is located within Maricopa County approximately 20 miles northeast of Phoenix.
 The reservation came into existence when Theodore Roosevelt had Fort McDowell declared a 40 sqmi reservation in 1903, but by 1910, the Office of Indian Affairs was attempting to relocate the residents, to open up the area, and water rights to other interests.
 A delegation of Yavapai testified to a Congressional Committee against this, and won.
 Today, the tribal community consists of 900 members, 600 of whom live on the reservation and the remaining 300 who live off the reservation.
 The Guwevkabaya or Southeastern Yavapai on Fort McDowell Reservation call themselves A'ba:ja - "The People" therefore some anthropologists and linguists believe, that the name Apache for the various Southern Athabascan peoples derives from the self-designation of the Yavapai.
 The population of Fort McDowell consists of the Guwevkabaya Yavapai.